ctm/Bataan-Memorial-Death-March/README.md

 ### Packs

-I'm currently training with a new Kelty Tioga 5500, after breaking the clip on my Osprey search-and-rescue pack.
+Since late January, I've trained with a (brand new at the time) Kelty Tioga 5500, after breaking the clip on my Osprey search-and-rescue pack.
 I have not yet sent my Goruck 20L back for repair, nor have I sent in my Osprey.
 I need to do both "soon", but have been distracted by my poker work.

 ### Tough Ruck Campaign